gruntwork-io/docs/docs/2.0/docs/patcher/concepts/grouping.md

 ## Implementation Walkthrough

 ### Full-Consolidation
-To implement a full-consolidation workflow, do not pass either `--include-dirs` or `--target` parameters to patcher `report` and `update`.
+To implement a full-consolidation workflow, do not pass either `--include-dirs` or `--target` arguments to patcher `report` and `update`.
 The output of patcher `report` will include all updates that are available, and the effect of patcher `update` will be to create a single PR that includes all targets (dependencies) across all folders.

 **Pseudocode:**
 ```